FEUP-ESOF-2020-21/open-cx-t7g4-esofinos/README.md

 Acceptance Tests are used to verify the expected output through statements that describe all of the actions the user must take to permform a task, and the result of those actions.
 Unit Tests are used to verify the expected output after the user interacts with the application.

+Unit Tests were with `flutter_test`, while Acceptance Tests were done using `flutter_drive`.

-Since our app heavily depends on FireBase, Speech-To-Text and Translation, Unit Testing was difficult to implement and we came to the conclusion that we could only test our main page and our login.
+Since our app heavily depends on FireBase, Speech-To-Text and Translation - which are provided by Google - Unit Testing mainly focused on the default and expected widget output.

 ### Test cases specifications automated

 Implemented acceptance tests:

-- Correct Start Screen:
- - We check if the app starts of in our login page, with all inputs empty;

 - Invalid Login:
- - We simulate a press in the login button, without any information inputed in the apropriate e-mail and password fields;
+  * We simulate a press in the login button, without any information inputed in the apropriate e-mail and password fields;
- - Then, we check if the app displays a message of 'Login failed';
+  * Then, we check if the app displays a message of 'Login failed';

 - Valid Login:
- - We simulate the input of valid credentials into the apropriate e-mail and password fields;
+  * We simulate the input of valid credentials into the apropriate e-mail and password fields;
- - The, we simulate a press in the login button;
+  * The, we simulate a press in the login button;
- - Finally, we verify if the login was successful by searching for a specific text, located in the dasboard screen;
+  * Finally, we verify if the login was successful by searching for a specific text, located in the dasboard screen;

 Implemented Unit Tests:

-- Correct Start Screen:
+- Valid Start Screen:
- - We check if the app starts of in our login page, with all inputs empty;
+  * We check if the app starts of in our login page, with all inputs empty;
+- Valid Dashboard:
+  * Pressing on the "Dashboard" button it must go to the dashboard
--
+- Valid Search:
+  * Pressing on the "Search" button it must go to the search page
--
+- Valid Create Conference page:
+  * Pessing the "Create" button it must go to the "Create Conference" page

+There are still some cases to be tested and improvements for the future.
+They are the following:
+  * Testing whether the QR code is correctly interpreted
+  * Create accounts without populating the database
+  * Decouple the need of Firebase(via mocking) to allow the existance of more Unit Tests
 ---

 ## Evolution - contributions to open-cx